jenax-zerox/jenax-zerox/README.md

 # 💫 About Me:
-Full-stack developer and Bachelor’s student in Information Technology.<br>Currently transitioning into Data Science and Data Analysis.<br>Most of my time is spent on my laptop—learning new technologies, doing R&D, and building projects to stay up to date with modern tools and trends.
+Full-stack developer and Pursuing Bachelor’s Degree in Information Technology.<br>Currently transitioning into Data Science and Data Analysis.<br>Most of my time is spent on my laptop—learning new technologies, doing R&D, and building projects to stay up to date with modern tools and trends.

 ## 🌐 Socials: